bullhornfixie/ski-jump-game/readme.md

 ### Camera follows ball

 **Goal** <br>
 Currently, the game ski slope is short and thus, the game will be short.
-The camera is fixed in a single position so if I make the skip slope longer, the player won't be able to see the skier when it's out of view.
+The camera is fixed in a single position.
+Som if I make the ski slope longer, the player won't be able to see the skier when it's out of view.

 I need to extend the length of the plane and get the camera to follow the ball as it rolls down.